alexwitt23/alw4364_coe332/homework07/README.md

 alexwitt-hw7-worker-deployment-65f47f469-kt278   1/1     Running   0          8m11s
 ```

-Then exec into the pod so we can access the kubernetes network:
+Then, exec into the pod so we can access the kubernetes network:
 ```
 kubectl exec -ti alexwitt-hw7-debug-5cc8cdd65f-8n8j4 -- /bin/bash
 ```